 - Add the soaked/drained cashews, water, lemon juice and apple cider vinegar to a food processor and process until a paste forms.
 Scrape the sides a couple of times and process again.
 You want it relatively smooth, but it doesn't have to be perfect since we are processing again.

 - Add all of the remaining ingredients, liquid smoke, pickle juice, nutritional yeast, pepper and salt.
 Process for several minutes.
 I'm talking, walk away for a couple of minutes and come back.
 Scrape the sides down and process once more.
 DO NOT add more water or you will dilute the flavor.
 You want that stuff silky smooth and a whipped like texture.
 Refer to photos above for a visual.

-- Once it's completely smooth, transfer to a glass container and store in the fridge overnight.
+Once it's completely smooth, transfer to a glass container and store in the fridge overnight.
 It will thicken and firm up some and get really chilled, making it perfect for your bagel in the morning.
 You will experience the full flavor and texture after it has chilled overnight.
 Be patient my friends.
 Enjoy!
-Come back please and let me know how you liked it!
-You can also add some plant milk to this to thin it out and use over pasta, just up the spices/acidity to balance it out!

 Vegan, soy-free, oil-free, coconut-free

 Nutrition: I didn't really know how many servings to state this as, since it will be dependent on how much you load the cheese on your bagel or the purpose you use it for, but it will give substantially enough for at least 6 bagels, so that's how I calculated it.